Istora Gelora Bung Karno

 Gelora Bung Karno Sports Palace (Istana Olahraga Gelora Bung Karno, abbreviated as Istora), (formerly named Istora Senayan between 1969 and 2001) is an indoor arena located in Gelora Bung Karno Sports Complex, Jakarta, Indonesia.
 The capacity of the arena after 2018 reopening is 7,166.
 This arena is usually used for badminton tournaments, especially the BWF tournaments Indonesia Open since 1982 and Indonesia Masters since 2018, as well as the Indonesia men's national basketball team.
 The first event that held in this arena was the 1961 Thomas Cup.

-It was also used during the 1962 Asian Games and was renovated to host the 2018 edition.
-Its first post-renovation event was the 2018 Indonesia Masters.
+It was also used during the 1962 Asian Games and was renovated to host the 2018 edition. with its first post-renovation event was the 2018 Indonesia Masters.
 During the latter Games, it hosted the badminton and later stages of basketball events.

-The arena originally was planned to stage the 2023 FIBA Basketball World Cup and becoming the only Indonesian venue in the three-country joint bid but was moved to a newly-built arena inside the complex.
+The arena originally was planned to stage the 2023 FIBA Basketball World Cup and becoming the only Indonesian venue in the three-country joint bid but was moved to a newly built arena inside the complex.
 It hosted the 2022 FIBA Asia Cup instead.